THE HUNGARIAN DRAMA AND THEATRE IN EDUCATION ASSOCIATION

 It is very urgent therefore to enable the Hungarian Drama and Theatre in Education Association to take part in the training of teachers at university level as well.
 Every year we organise a three-day conference called Theatre – Drama – Education, where there are participants from Hungary and abroad.
 Since 1993 the Association have had the right to organise training courses for teachers who wanted to specialise in drama.
 These courses involve a 120 hours training, and participants obtain a certificate after taking an exam in the theory and practice of drama teaching.
-We have already given out more than a thousand certificates until 31 December, 1999.
 The Hungarian Drama and Theatre in Education Association coordinates and organises acts as a publisher of printed materials (books, periodicals), videofilms etc. in connection with drama and youth theatre activities, regional workshops and ‘training of the trainers.’

 PUBLISHING A PERIODICAL